 The critical point is that it tells you if the solution is acidic or alkaline.
 Chemists call the range between acidic and alkaline “pH.”

 The term “pH” was first described by Danish biochemist Søren Peter Lauritz Sørensen in 1909.
-The o with the slash is called a “minuscule” by the way, and that’s all I know about it.
+The o with the slash is a “minuscule,” by the way, and that’s all I know about it.

 Chemists and soil scientists have assigned a number to the pH test, ranging from 0 (highly acidic) to 14 (highly alkaline).